rspamd/rspamd.com/doc/workers/controller.md

     rspamadm keypair -u

-After that keypair should appear as following:
+After running this command, the keypair should appear as follows:

 ~~~ucl
 keypair {